 - Counterfeit or fake item.

-- The buyer receives a genuine product for free but, if you the seller, fight this, they can also declare that you sold a fake.
+- The buyer receives a genuine product for free, but if you the seller, fight this, they can also declare that you sold a fake.

 - Return never arrives back to an Amazon warehouse.

-- Buyer chooses the wrong return reason.
+- The buyer chooses the wrong return reason.

 What should sellers do when return fraud happens?

 Think about how you want to handle fraudulent returns.
-You can put in some resources into finding out what happened exactly, or you can cut your losses and move forward.
+You can put resources into finding out what happened exactly, or you can cut your losses and move forward.
 If you do decide to investigate, here are some helpful tips:

 - Maintain a folder of return email notifications.